jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 at the answer choices, you can already rule out one or more wrong choices in seconds.
 Classic histology can be a tip off.

+## The aftermath

+Always review explanations.
+First for the correct answer, second for your wrong answer, but also for all the other answers.
+Look for how you could have ruled out each wrong answer.
+Find the topic in your notes, underline the tested fact, emphasize the most important physical or lab findings, etc.  Put a tally mark in the margin indicating the topic was tested.
+Over time, the highly tested topics become apparent.

+The NBME self assessments do not allow you to review individual answers.
+These are still good uses of time because you practice your technique against the real benchmark and you do get an idea of your weak subjects.

+## High-Yield Material

+Not all information is weighted equally.
+Every time a concept is tested, put a dot in the margin of your notes.
+You'll soon start to see which topics are most important.
+Taking it one step further, you might want to only note items you get wrong: no sense noting what material you already know.

+## Review topics, not isolated details

+If you get a question wrong, don't just memorize the specific fact you missed.
+Go and skim over the entire disease or pathway in context.
+If the answer stems were all a cluster of related diseases, skim those and understand how to compare and contrast.
+If it was a bone tumor question and the answer was a particular bone cancer, review the specifics of that cancer, but also do a quick recap of the other ones.
+If the answer was a particular enzyme in the purine salvage pathway, review the entire pathway.
+Take every opportunity to learn in context.

+## Attacking a question bank

+Consider doing a test with all easy questions so you can start easing into concepts and get some positive vibes going.
+However, don’t be fooled into thinking this is your actual performance until you’ve cut your teeth on some harder questions.

 ## The first sentence contains a big clue.